annanoaa/devops-mid/README.md

 This project implements a complete DevOps workflow with:
 - A simple Flask web application
+  - Submit messages with name and content
+  - View messages with timestamps
 - Version control with Git
 - Continuous Integration with GitHub Actions
 - Infrastructure as Code using Terraform and Ansible